Halima Hachlaf

 Halima Hachlaf (born 6 September 1988) is a Moroccan runner who specializes in the 800 metres.
 She is the younger sister of Abdelkader Hachlaf, an international steeplechase athlete.
 She won silver medals in the 800 m at the Mediterranean Games and Jeux de la Francophonie in 2009.
 Her personal best for the distance is 1:58.27.

+Hachlaf has been banned twice during her career for doping and is currently serving a six-year suspension set to expire in April 2027.

 Junior career

 Hachlaf was born in Khénifra, and began her international career at an early age, competing in the 800 metres at the 2003 World Youth Championships in Athletics when she was fourteen.
 She qualified for the semi-finals but did not manage to finish the race.
 She had greater success at the 2004 World Junior Championships the following year, as she recorded a personal best of 2:06.44 in the heats and reached the event final, finishing ninth.
 In 2005, she entered the IAAF World Cross Country Championships for the first time and was 31st overall in the junior race.
 At the 2005 World Youth Championships she won her heat and recorded a season's best of 2:06.91 to finish as runner-up in the semi-final behind Teresa Kwamboka.
 She failed to repeat this form in the final and was fourth in a time of 2:08.61.
 At the end of the year she competed at the 2005 Jeux de la Francophonie, and won a bronze medal in the 4×400 metres relay.

 She was first in the 400 metres at the African Northern Region Junior Championships in July 2006, but was beaten into second by Aicha Rezig in her speciality.
 She reached the semi-finals of the 2006 World Junior Championships in Athletics and ran at the 2007 IAAF World Cross Country Championships, taking 46th place.
 Later that year, she ran a personal best of 2:02.60 at a meeting in Biberach, Germany – a mark which made her the third fastest junior woman that year.
 She won two medals at the 2007 African Junior Championships in Athletics, taking the silver in the 800 m and a bronze in the 1500 metres.
 The highlight 2008 for Hachlaf was a fourth-place finish at the 2008 African Championships, where she finished in a time of 2:04.74 behind Agnes Samaria.